kirandevappa/kiran-resume/index.md

 **Project: Vehicle Software Factory**
 - Define and execute product strategy and vision for digital platforms, aligning with business goals and needs.
 - Lead end-to-end product lifecycle: from discovery, ideation, roadmap planning, and development to launch and optimization.
-- Collaborated cross-functionally with engineering, design, marketing, data, and business stakeholders to deliver scalable, user-friendly digital solutions.
+- Collaborate cross-functionally with engineering, design, marketing, data, and business stakeholders to deliver scalable, user-friendly digital solutions.
 - Manage stakeholder expectations through clear communication, regular updates, and aligning priorities across teams.

 ---